 Disadvantages of installing 5G technology

-The 5G will be built on the 4G platform, however, there are still some challenges that developers must overcome such as the installation of an expensive network of transmitters that overcome the disadvantages of assigning a higher band frequency.
+The 5G technology will be built on the 4G platform, however, there are still some challenges that developers must overcome such as the installation of an expensive network of transmitters that overcome the disadvantages of assigning a higher band frequency.

 Therefore, it is necessary to install a larger number of transmitting antennas than those used for 4G so that the signal is reinforced over shorter distances.

 Do you know that...?

 Master Internet is providing cloud hosting services for 20 years.
 With the cloud, you can free yourself from investments in aging hardware and adapt capacity and performance exactly to your needs.
 Our cloud is built on the latest Dell technology and operated in our own data centers in Central Europe.